 Scalar residuals (difference between scalar and modulus of the vector) requested to be less than 2 nT;

-Vector residuals with respect to CHAOS-7.18 predictions requested to be less than 30 nT, to remove data most affected by attitude determination issues.
+Vector component residuals with respect to CHAOS-7.18 predictions requested to be less than 30 nT, to remove data most affected by attitude determination issues or large vector component pertubations.
 This criteria was not used in the building of our previous CGGM model, and is specifically introduced to now also allow for crustal field modeling in the CGGM-2 model.
-This final selection step led to the exclusion of about 9% of the data.
+This final selection step led to the exclusion of about 9% of the data on average, though this ratio occsionally reached 50% for subdatasets from most problematic orbits.

-Altogether, this selection process led to a total of 509396 scalar data and 120905x3 vector data, the distribution of which is shown in Figure 1 as a function of time and latitude.
+Altogether, this selection process led to a total of 509,396 scalar data and 120,905x3 vector data, the distribution of which is shown in Figure 1 as a function of time and latitude.